ThKrypt/QualCoder/07-Coding-Text.md

 Under the codes tree is a button with a star symbol.
 This button toggles between showing all coded text and the coded text flagged as Important.

+# Right-hand hidden pane

+The right hand side of the coding text pane has another pane tucked away.
+To open click and drag from the right-hand side of the window.
+This pane contains three options useful when coding.
+One option is when clicking on a code, the code name, code rule (memo) and random code examples are displayed.
+The J button displays an editable current journal, determined by the most recent date.
+The P button displays the editable project memo.

 # Editing text (Ctrl E)

 Text can be edited even after the text is coded or annotated or assigned (fully or partially) to a case.
 Click on the text area and press Ctrl E to enter and exit text mode.